UnboundAngel/minecraft-tools/README.md

 ### Enchantment Calculator
 Calculate XP costs for all enchantments, optimize enchanting strategies, avoid incompatible enchantments, and plan anvil combinations.
 Works for all tools, weapons, and armor.

+### Villager trading hub
+Only for 1.21+.
+Includes the max and minimum emerald values for librarian villagers, as well as lists the possible trades you can get from other villagers. (as of right 10/7/25, I have NOT added every villager)

 ### Ore Coordinate Guide
 Updated for Minecraft 1.21+ with the best Y-levels for every ore type.
 Includes separate guides for Java and Bedrock editions, distribution charts, and mining strategies.